a-bonus/a-bonus.github.io/m2-lecture.md

 ### Manual Calculation Practice

-<strong>Scenario:</strong> National average depression score is μ = 30.
+**Scenario:** National average depression score is μ = 30.
 A sample of 16 therapy patients has M = 25, s = 8.
 Test if therapy patients score differently from the national average.

 **Your turn!
 Work through all 7 steps.**